 - House line items: House line items have a priority of 16

-Dynamic allocation is a yield-maximizing capability of Google Ad Manager that allows Ad Exchange to compete in real time with line items booked in Ad Manager as either remnant or guaranteed.
-This competition is on an impression-by-impression basis.
-You can configure settings in Ad Manager and Ad Exchange to control which inventory is eligible to compete by using line items in Ad Manager and rules in Ad Exchange.
+Dynamic allocation allows Open Auction bids to compete in real time with guaranteed or remnant line items.
+Competition occurs on an impression-by-impression basis.
+You can control which inventory is eligible to compete via a combination of Protections, URLs, and unified pricing rules.
 Since dynamic allocation is active across your entire network, you don’t need to change any network-wide configurations.

 If you only have remnant line items competing with an eligible Ad Exchange line item, Ad Exchange competes in real time with the highest CPM of the remnant line items that haven't reached their goal (absolute or by percentage).